 - They intend to enter, travel or live in Australia indefinitely with a Australian PR holder or citizen

 There are three types of child category visas:

 - Child Visa: It is for dependent child of an Australian PR holder or citizen

 - Adoption Visa: It is for a child adopted outside Australia by an Australian PR holder or citizen.

 If you are applying for a partner or a child visa, the application can be prioritized if there are compelling and compassionate situation.
-You need to submit supportive documents in order to demonstrate the urgency or criticality of the situation.
+You need to submit supportive documents in order to demonstrate the urgency of the situation.

 - Parent visas can be filed under 2 subclasses: